mazuve1234/Bsale-Desaf-o-2022-Frontend/README.md

 ```

 ### Fill the data on arrays and create the filter function
-Since the apiFetch function returns a Promise, the async/await duo will be used to resolve it.
+The constant STORE will store the fetch functions, the product and category arrays and the filter function so the data sent to the user is the correct one.
 ```bash
 async function fetchProducts() {
   const products = await getProducts();